pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/PrimaryKeyedTables.md

-# Primary keyed tables
+# Primary-keyed tables

 Learn how tables with a primary key get extra tools when it comes to inserting, updating, and deleting records.

 ## Overview

-A primary keyed table is one that has a column whose value is unique for the entire table.
+A primary-keyed table is one that has a column whose value is unique for the entire table.
 The most common example is an "id" column that holds an integer, UUID, or some other kind of identifier.
 Typically such columns are also initialized by the database so that when inserting rows into the table you do not need to specify the primary key.
 The library provides extra tools that make it